-Wendy was always a part of a musical family who listened to Christian and Classic Country.
+Wendy Lynn Snider country music singer from Ontario, Canada, is a member of a musical family who listened to Christian and Classic Country.
 Her favourites include artists such as Waylon Jennings.

-She is a fan of Johnny & June Carter Cash and Johnny Horton.
-Also Ricky Nelson, Merle Haggard, Patsy Cline and Sonny James.
-Enjoy the music!
+Being a fan of Johnny & June Carter Cash and Johnny Horton Wendy Lynn Snider also rates Ricky Nelson, Merle Haggard, Patsy Cline and Sonny James.
+She is available internationally.

 In 2007, a new song replaced “A Place to Stand” after four decades.
-“There’s No Place Like This” is featured in television advertising, performed by Ontario artists including Molly Johnson, Brian Byrne, Keshia Chanté, as well as Tomi Swick and Arkells.
+“There’s No Place Like This” is featured in television advertising and is performed by Ontario artists including Molly Johnson, Brian Byrne, Keshia Chanté, as well as Tomi Swick and Arkells.
 (Wikipedia)